 The campsite.
 The level of the river was pretty low and campsites were easy to find when I went.
 You need some high ground and a way to tie up the canoe so it doesn’t disappear overnight.
 Wide sandbars are nice and woods are great, especially if a storm is coming up.
 In the very upper reaches in Minnesota there are established campsites maintained by the state for paddlers.
 Through the Midwest there are lots of choices.
 Areas around boat ramps and even city parks (but check for automatic sprinkling systems first!) were fair game for me and I was never hassled.
 Downstream from St. Louis it becomes more difficult because of all the huge stones and other riprap used to control erosion and maintain the channel.
 Because I usually started paddling as the sun came up I was ready to look for a good campsite while there was still plenty of light left in the long summer days.
 The one thing I decided early on was that I did not want to be on the river in the dark looking for a place to sleep.

 The food.
 I am a minimalist with food.
 Breakfasts and lunches were granola bars or cereal bars in whatever varieties I chose to buy, supplemented with a jar of peanut butter, and eaten on the fly.
-I ate roughly 900 bars on this trip.
+I ate more than a thousand bars on this trip.
+That made resupply fun; just pop into a store and grab one or two of every variety of bar they had.
 Supper at night after setting up the tent was a one-pot meal cooked on a one-burner stove.
 I used Lipton Sides or equivalent (pasta or rice in various flavors, cooked in boiling water) and a variety of canned meats (chicken, turkey, tuna fish, Spam, small sausages etc.) to mix in, and I usually devoured the whole thing every night.
 I always kept a couple weeks’ supply of food with me.

 The liquid.
 I decided not to deal with the logistics of finding ice, so I didn’t bring a cooler—not an easy decision for a beer lover.
-I got pretty good at pulling up to sandbars filled with picnicking day trippers and at fish camps looking really tired and thirsty.
+When I needed a hops boost on a warm day I got pretty good at pulling up to sandbars filled with picnicking day trippers and at fish camps looking really tired and thirsty.
 I had a seven-gallon container of water packed in the bottom of the canoe up front for ballast and a two-gallon container within reach to fill my water bottle when needed.
 I found that to be plenty for all the cooking and drinking, even in the long stretches without towns in the lower reaches of the river.

-A set of wheels for the canoe was essential.
+The wheels.
+These were essential.
 Above Minneapolis-St. Paul there are a number of dams.
 The owners of those dams, usually a power company or municipality or the Corps of Engineers, are required to maintain a take-out point, a portage path and a put in point, but it is up to you to get your stuff around the dam on the portage path, sometimes several hundred yards long, generally up a hill then down a hill.
-A good set of wheels allowed me to take the canoe and all my cargo around most of the dams in one trip.
+A good set of wheels allowed me to take the canoe and all my cargo around most of the dams in one, or at the most, two, trips.
 As easy as that sounds, I was exhausted after most portages and took a catnap in the shade before setting off.

 The clothes.
 I packed up all the old clothes I had around the house.
 I took way too much.
 You’re a river bum.
 No one expects you to smell nice or look good.
 The people you see tomorrow will not be the same people you saw today.
 And sometimes you can go a week without seeing anyone.
 If you stop in towns you can wash your clothes.
 So take three changes at most and make sure you have what you need to layer up if it gets chilly.
 And take a rain suit with pants.
 It’ll double as a windbreaker.
 Along the way I bought a pair of waterproof gloves when it got cold, so if you already have some, pack them.
 One pair of tennis shoes and a pair of water shoes was all I took and all I needed.

 Your safety.
 Obviously take a first aid kit along and know basic first aid.
 And be very aware that the slip of a knife or the small trip and sprain, or even the swallowing of a pill (bring chewable ones) is potentially way more dangerous for you in the middle of nowhere than it would be in your house.
 The bottom line is don’t take chances.
 If you aren’t already a capable gun owner don’t even think about buying one for this trip.
 If you think you need a weapon, take one of your paddles into the tent with you at night.
 The one thing you definitely need is a life jacket that automatically inflates if you hit the water.
-A regular life jacket is bulky and hot.
-The self-inflatable ones are light and small.
+A regular life jacket is bulky and hot and its easy to talk yourself into not wearing it.
+The self-inflatable ones (thank you Amanda and my friends at Splash News in Los Angeles) are light and small.
 I wore mine nearly all the time.

 Navigation.
-Definitely get the series of detailed maps from the Minnesota Department of Natural Resources for the section from Lake Itasca to the Minnesota border.
+Definitely get the series of maps from the Minnesota Department of Natural Resources for the section from Lake Itasca to the Minnesota border.
 They are invaluable in the upper reaches for the detail about conditions and towns and campsites, many built in the Civilian Conservation Corps days.
 They are small and easy to read in a canoe.
 The Corps of Engineers has navigation maps from Minneapolis-St. Paul down to New Orleans.
 They are huge books.
 I found them helpful, but cumbersome for daily use.
 I usually just took one out at the campsite and made notes from it for the next few day’s paddling.
 Navigation buoys exist below Minneapolis-St. Paul, but they just tell you where the main channel is, not where the towns and shortcuts are.
 For that you need a decent map.
+You might also want to pick up a Quimby’s guide, even an older one.
+It is more commercial and is a good guide to marinas.

 The getting there and the getting home.
 Lake Itasca, MN, where the Mississippi River begins, is a couple hundred miles north of Minneapolis in a pretty rural area.
 I had used my nationwide Sierra Club volunteer connections to try to find someone around there who’d be willing to drop me on the river and store my car for me, but nothing was working out.
 Even scant weeks from setting off I figured I’d just get up there and find someone to help me somehow.
 And then a conversation with Franklin Berger, a photographer friend in California, started a ball rolling.
 Franklin had a friend in La Crosse, WI, who had a friend near Minneapolis.
 So, with the help of Jim Bogdan in La Crosse and Bill Melby in Northfield, MN, I had a plan: I stopped in La Crosse on the way up, Jim and I drove separate cars to Bill’s and left his there and we then drove together to Lake Itasca in my car.
 I put in the river there, Jim drove my car to Bill’s and left it there, and drove home in his own car.
 A plus for me was that Bill used the car occasionally, so it didn’t just sit there (he also paid for a brake job on it in exchange for his use of it).
 The ending arrangements fell together easier.
 Maurice Coman, a Sierra Club friend from Florida who had relocated to New Orleans, volunteered early on to pick me up from the river.
-He and his wife, Barbara, hosted me for a couple days and stored my canoe and stuff at their house while I took Amtrak’s City of New Orleans north.
-Bill then picked me up at the Minneapolis train station in my car.
+He and his wife, Barbara, hosted me for a couple days and stored my canoe and stuff at their house while I headed north on Amtrak’s City of New Orleans.
+Bill picked me up at the Minneapolis train station in my car.
 Sweet!
+If that all hadn’t fallen into place so nicely, I probably would have looked into one-way car rentals for the beginning and the end.

 The rocking chair.
 As an afterthought before I left Florida I threw a fold up aluminum rocking chair into the car and I was thankful every single day on the river that I had it with me.
 There is nothing better for a weary body that has paddled all day, found a good campsite and set up the house than to relax in a rocking chair with a hot cup of coffee, feet up on the bucket, and watch the sun set.
 You deserve a rocking chair!